-We are building power at UW by forming our union
+We are improving UW by forming our union

-We're organizing for EQUITY, and have UNITED to create a healthy work environment that elevates the professional standing of Advising; ensures pay equity; creates pathways for promotion; makes professional development opportunities accessible to all in our profession; creates sustainable workload expectations; establishes equity for advisers AND equity for students between departments
+We're organizing for equity.
+We are uniting to create a healthy work environment that elevates the professional standing of Advising; ensures pay equity; creates pathways for promotion; makes professional development opportunities accessible to all in our profession; creates sustainable workload expectations; establishes equity for advisers AND equity for students between departments.

 By organizing with